A balcony or a patio can be a great place to grow your favorite herbs for food. Here’s all you need to know on How to Make a Balcony Herb Garden!

 Starting a herb garden on a balcony is a great way to have fresh herbs at your fingertips.
 Growing herbs can be easy, and the right planter choice can make all the difference.
 Depending on the size of your balcony, you may want to consider a variety of planter sizes to find what works best for you.

 Railing planters, hanging baskets, grow bags, standard pots, buckets, vertical planters, and window boxes–there are plenty of options.
-Moreover, you can DIY your pots as well, as revealed here.
+Moreover, you can DIY your pots as well; check them out here.

 How to Plant Herbs on the Balcony?